-I. COMPANY'S PHILOSOPHY ON CODE OF CORPORATE GOVERNANCE
+1. COMPANY'S PHILOSOPHY ON CODE OF CORPORATE GOVERNANCE

-SBEC Sugar Limited ("SBEC Sugar"), a member of Umesh Modi Group of Companies, firmly believes in effective Corporate Governance practices and follow all the applicable laws in true and letter sprit.
-Corporate Governance is an ethically driven process that constitute the strong foundation on which successful commercial enterprise are built and enhancing the organization wealth generating capacity.
-The company also has a strong believe in fair, transparent and ethical governance practices.
+SBEC Sugar Limited ("SBEC Sugar"), a member of Umesh Modi Group of Companies, firmly believes in effective Corporate Governance practices and follow all the applicable laws in true letter and sprit.
+Corporate Governance is an ethically driven process that constitute the strong foundation on which successful commercial enterprise are built and enhancing the organization's wealth generating capacity.
+The company also has a strong belief in fair, transparent and ethical governance practices.

-The Company has adopted a Code of Conduct for its Board of Directors and its Senior Management persons which are available on the Company's website.
+The Company has adopted a Code of Conduct for its Board of Directors and its Senior Management persons which is available on the Company's website.
 The Company's corporate governance philosophy has been further strengthened through the SBEC Sugar Code of Conduct for Prevention of Insider Trading.
 The Company's corporate governance philosophy is based on the following broad principles;

-- Comply all applicable Laws in true and letter Sprit; - Independence and bias free Board of Directors; - Simple and transparent corporate structure for enhancing overall shareholder value; - Delegation of decision-making authority with clearly defined roles, responsibilities and accountability
+- Comply all applicable Laws in true letter and Spirit; - Independence and bias free Board of Directors; - Simple and transparent corporate structure for enhancing overall shareholder value; - Delegation of decision-making authority with clearly defined roles, responsibilities and accountability